Welcome to the 3rd Annual

 Wilkistar Otieno, Ph.D. – University of Wisconsin-Milwaukee

-The eSMART Factory conference will be held on June 20th and 21st, 2019 at The Dearborn Inn, 20301 Oakwood Boulevard, Dearborn, Michigan 48124 USA.
-This unmissable annual event brings together the key people and technologies shaping the electronics manufacturing industry.
+The eSMART Factory conference will be held on March 4th and 5th at the Comet Group Lab One, 3055 Orchard Drive, Suite 150, San Jose, CA 95134, USA.
+This unmissable annual event brings together the key people and disruptive technologies shaping the electronics manufacturing industry.

 “Smart” technology has already found its way into almost every aspect of manufacturing, and the pace continues to accelerate.
 For most companies however, the practical, sustainable and cost-effective Smart Factory, continues to be elusive, while higher product-mix and sudden changes in customer demand continues to drive down productivity.
 The gap between those discovering compelling benefits using Smart technology and those still waiting to follow, is growing rapidly, threatening to leave many behind.
 Smart technologies are being utilized to convert business risk associated with current volatile global manufacturing market trends, into genuine business opportunities.